kwinata/pacco/README.md

 # Pacco
 ![](docs/source/_images/pacco.png)

+> The development of this project is discontinued because of its usage being obsolete.

 Pacco is a simple package manager (used for prebuilt binary) that is interoperable with Nexus repository manager.

 ## Documentation